severinleuenberger/R2D2-as-real-AI-companion/002_HOW_TO_INSTRUCT_AI_AGENT.md

 ## That's It

 Don't overthink it.
-Just describe your task clearly, and Claude will read the documents to understand the context fully.
+Just describe your task clearly, and the AI agent will read the documents to understand the context fully.

 The reading order matters:
 1. **README.md:** Project vision and overall goals